 The Employment Investment Incentive (EII) is a tax relief incentive scheme that provides tax relief for investment in certain corporate trades.
-The scheme allows an individual investor to obtain income tax relief on investments up to a maximum of €250,000 per annum in each tax year up to 2024.
-Finance Act 2019 introduced a higher investment limit of €500,000 for those who invest for a minimum period of 7 years.
+From 1 January 2024, the minimum holding period required to obtain relief is being standardised to four years for all investments, and the limit on the amount that an investor can claim relief on for such investments is being increased to €500,000.
 The minimum investment in any one company is €250.
 Individuals interested in EII can invest directly through a private placement or through qualifying investment funds.
-With effect from 8 October 2019, relief will be available within the year of assessment in which the investment is made by the individual into the designated fund.

-For any share issue from 8 October 2019, Income Tax relief will be granted at an upfront rate of 40% in the year in which the investment is made for an individual who is paying income tax at marginal rates.
+For any share issue from 8 October 2019.
+Income Tax relief will be granted at an upfront rate of 40% in the year in which the investment is made for an individual who is paying income tax at marginal rates.
 Investments made before this date will be subject to the old provisions where income tax relief was granted in two instalments - the initial, based on 30/40ths of the amount invested, was generally granted in the first year and the balance was deferred until the year of assessment following the later of four years after the date the shares were issued or trading commenced.
 Tax relief in respect of the deferred amount was conditional upon the investee company demonstrating that it has increased employment numbers or research and development expenditure.
 Finance Act 2021 extended the clawback provisions for shares issued on or after 1 January 2022 by the introduction of a new rule that part of the tax relief (ten fortieths) will be withdrawn if neither of the incremental jobs or R&D expenditure tests are achieved.